kazurayam/VisualInspectionTutorial/docs/index.md

             store = Stores.newInstance(storeDir);        // (3)

-The statement (3) instantiates an object of `com.kazurayam.materialstore.core.filesystem.Store` class.
-The directory `store` is actually created by the statement (3).
+The statement (3) creates an instance of `com.kazurayam.materialstore.core.Store` class.
+The statement (3) will create a physical directory `store` if not yet present.

-The `Store` class is the central entry point of the materialstore library.
-The `Store` class implements methods to write the materials into the file tree.
-Also the `Store` class implements methods to select (read, retrieve) one or more materials out of the store.
+The `Store` class is the core part of the materialstore library.
+The `Store` class implements methods to write the materials into the OS file system.
+It also implements methods to select (=retrieve) one or more `Material` object(s) (=file) out of the store.

+The `Stores` class is the factory that is capable of creating instance of the `Store` class.

 ### JobName class

-    import com.kazurayam.materialstore.core.filesystem.JobName;
+    import com.kazurayam.materialstore.core.JobName;
     ...
         @Test
         public void test01_hello_materialstore() throws MaterialstoreException {
             JobName jobName =
                     new JobName("test01_hello_materialstore");       // (4)

-The statement (4) declares the name of a sub-directory under the `store` directory.
-The String value specified for the constructor of `com.kazurayam.materialstore.core.filesystem.JobName` class can be any.
+The statement (4) declares the name of a subdirectory under the `store` directory.
+You can specify a string value as the parameter to the constructor of `com.kazurayam.materialstore.core.JobName` class.
 It is just a directory name; no deep semantic meaning is enforced.

-However, you should remember that some of ASCII characters are prohibited as a part of file/directory names by the underlying OS; therefore you can not use them as the `JobName` object’s value.
+However, you should remember that some ASCII characters are prohibited as a part of file/directory names by the underlying OS; therefore you can not use them as the `JobName` object’s value.
 For example, Windows OS does not allow you to use the following characters:

 -   `<` (less than)